juhoinkinen/Annif-wiki/Architecture.md

 documents.
 See [[Subject vocabulary formats]] for more information about the supported subject formats.

-Further, there can be several independent **backends** that provide analysis functionality.
+Further, there can be several independent **backends** that provide subject suggestions.
 Backends can be integrated into Annif itself, or external services queried via APIs.
 A project can make use of several backends and combine their analysis results.

 ## Software architecture